S0la1re/GT-World-Challenge-Europe-Data-Analysis/README.md

 ## Project Objective

 Our primary goal is to analyze and determine which cars dominate on specific tracks and identify the most versatile vehicles.
-These cars are expected to consistently perform well across all championship circuits, considering only the data from the 2023 season.
+These cars are expected to consistently perform well across all championship circuits, considering only the data from the 2023, 2022 and 2021 seasons.